dropio/rmb-demo-php/README.md

 ## Overview

+### Downloading

+Download this demo's source with git by running `git clone git://github.com/dropio/Drop.io-RMBS-Demo-PHP.git`

+Alternatively, you can click the "Download Source" button on this page above to download a zip or tar archive.

 ### API Keys

 To run either of these demo applications you'll need an RMB API key (and optionally an API secret key).

 Get yours from <http://backbone.drop.io>